JudeTulel/GraduateAdmissionsPrediction/ReadMe.md

-## Using ArtificialNeuralNetworks to predict Graduate Admissions
+## Using Linear regression to predict Graduate Admissions